 Copyright © 2024 Maxatawny Community Coalition - All Rights Reserved.

 We are continuing to support our Township leadership through research, expert testimony and additional legal advice to make sure our ordinances are followed by mega warehouse developers.
 We hope to keep our residents and other communities safe.
-We have 2 warehouse projects in Conditional Use Hearings or court appeals.
+We have three warehouse projects in Conditional Use Hearings or court appeals.
 There are now SIX proposed warehouses totaling over 4 MILLION sq. ft.
 Our fight is NOT over!

 PLEASE, consider donating to the Maxatawny Community Coalition (MCC) to help cover legal fees and expert witnesses in preparation of the hearings.
 Thank you!!